 A scripted Bible Study Guide on the first six chapters of Nehemiah.

 The role of the OCF small group, the dynamics involved, and how to lead one at your installation.

 Getting a local OCF fellowship started is not difficult.
 Here are 9 "P's" to keep in mind as you prayerfully consider starting an OCF local fellowship group.

-A key to a healthy and happy small group is having free and open discussion with everyone participating equally.
-And nothing bogs down a great discussion like a know-it-all or an over-the-top needy person.
 People rarely intentionally derail group discussions, but there are five personalities frequently found in small groups that can ruin group interaction unless the leader can handle them smoothly.

 1 Peter 3:15 tells us to always be prepared to give an answer.
 I call that 'living a questionable life' where you are open to others questioning you.

 What does it look like to be a disciple of Christ?

 I'd heard stories that military chaplains were "liberal," and that "real" Christians shouldn't attend chapel.